applied-systems-biology/jipipe-website/content/tutorials/ui/_index.md

 +++
 title = "UI"
 weight = 10
-description = "Tutorials that explain the graphical user interface of JIPipe" type="page" creatordisplayname = "Ruman Gerst" creatoremail = "ruman.gerst@leibniz-hki.de"
+description = "Tutorials that explain the graphical user interface of JIPipe, including its structure and how to apply basic operations 👉 Beginners start here" type="page" creatordisplayname = "Ruman Gerst" creatoremail = "ruman.gerst@leibniz-hki.de"